spruceid/rebase/README.md

 ## Architectural Overview

+Several projects are hosted in this repo.
+* The [main library](https://github.com/spruceid/rebase/tree/main/rust/rebase) written in Rust supports the creation of VCs from simpler structs, the signing of VCs using a `Signer` abstraction, and witness flows for public issuers of VCs (along with their consuming clients).
+* The [witness library](https://github.com/spruceid/rebase/tree/main/rust/rebase_witness_sdk) also written in Rust which supports specifically applications seeking to act as Issuer Witnesses or clients of Issuer Witnesses.
+* The [client library](https://github.com/spruceid/rebase/tree/main/js/rebase-client) published to NPM using Rust->WASM compilation, allowing in browser usage of the client half of the witness library.
+* [Demos!](https://github.com/spruceid/rebase/tree/main/demo) Which make use of all of the above.

+### The Rebase Rust library

 The heart of the project is found in `rust/rebase/src`.
 The high-level goal of this implementation is to receive data from the end-user, create a statement for the user to sign, ask for the signature from the user (in addition to some other information in some cases), and presuming the statement and the signature match, issue a credential.
 Some flows are simpler than others, but all follow this basic format.

 Rebase works by layering several abstractions over each other.
 At the base is the `SignerType`, which defines what cryptographic signature could be read in a claim and how it could be verified.
 A layer above that is the `Signer<T: SignerType>` which is a struct capable of signing both plain text (in the case of a client) and a VC (in the case of an issuer).